-In partnership with Ford Foundation and UNU-WIDER, WIEGO will co-host an event to celebrate the book and call attention to the future of informal work.
+In partnership with Ford Foundation and UNU-WIDER, WIEGO co-hosted an event to celebrate the book and call attention to the future of informal work.

 In mid-2020, Routledge Press published The Informal Economy Revisited: Examining the Past, Envisioning the Future.
 This volume, edited by Martha Chen and Françoise Carré, contains the reflections of three dozen renowned scholars from ten countries—across Asia, Africa, Latin America, North America and Europe—and several disciplines—anthropology, economics, labour law, political science, social policy, sociology, urban planning and design.
 As a whole, these reflections capture recent rethinking about the informal economy and call for a paradigm shift in theory and research as well as policies, laws and regulations on the informal economy.
 The disproportionate impact of the COVID-19 on informal workers and their livelihoods makes the call for this paradigm shift and a ‘better deal” for informal workers all the more urgent.

-- The co-editors, Marty Chen and Françoise Carré, will introduce the book and speakers.
+- The co-editors, Marty Chen and Françoise Carré, introduced the book and speakers.

-- Kunal Sen and Martín Abregú will reflect on the future of informal work given shifting policy environments since the pandemic crisis.
+- Kunal Sen and Martín Abregú reflected on the future of informal work given shifting policy environments since the pandemic crisis.

-- Laura Alfers, Gautam Bhan, Kate Meagher and Caroline Skinner will reflect on the future of informal work based on their contributions to the volume and their insights about informal workers’ livelihoods through the COVID crisis and about recovery plans of governments.
+- Laura Alfers, Gautam Bhan, Kate Meagher and Caroline Skinner reflected on the future of informal work based on their contributions to the volume and their insights about informal workers’ livelihoods through the COVID crisis and about recovery plans of governments.

-- Sally Roever, International Coordinator of WIEGO, will conclude with reflections on re-envisioning the informal economy and informal labour markets.
+- Sally Roever, International Coordinator of WIEGO, concluded with reflections on re-envisioning the informal economy and informal labour markets.

 |Martín Abregú is vice president for International Programs at the Ford Foundation.
 As such, he works on designing and implementing a vision for the foundation’s work at the global level, seeking to respond to the global drivers of inequality by bringing new voices and perspectives into the international arena.
 He works with teams in the US and around the globe, including 10 regional offices and four international programs: Civic Engagement and Government; Gender, Racial, and Ethnic Justice; Natural Resources and Climate Change; and Technology and Society.|